Blosc/python-blosc2/doc/reference/low_level.rst

-Top level API
+Low level API
 =============

 This API is meant to be compatible with the existing python-blosc API.
 There could be some parameters that are called differently, but other than that, they are largely compatible.
+In addition, there are some new functions that are not present in the original python-blosc API that are mainly meant to overcome the 2 GB limit that the original API had.

 .. currentmodule:: blosc2